 One hundred and sixty yards is roughly the length of one and a half football fields.
 It’s also the distance of the first shot I ever took while hunting.
 I’d spent all day out in the snowy January woods of West Virginia stalking a herd of whitetail through the woods, following their single file tracks around pine trees, through leafless snagging weeds.
 The tracks lead to an open field where one grand buck and his ladies and children moved nervously on a white background.
 They bunched together, the big male turned his head this way and that.
-I hid behind the grey tree trunks and propped the barrel of my rifle in the nooks of tree branches trying to find a line of sight that didn’t obscure my scope.
+I hid behind the grey tree trunks and propped the barrel of my rifle into the nooks of a tree’s branches trying to find a line of sight that didn’t obscure my scope.
 They remained bunched together and moved as one and they kept moving.
 Not a good shot, keep following them.
 Moving out of the field they hoofed down a hill and beyond view.
-I followed and kept my distance until they settled in another long sloping field when I took my place behind a mound of earth covered in frozen leaves, ice, and snow.
+I followed and kept my distance until they settled in another long sloping field and took my place behind a mound of earth covered in frozen leaves, ice, and snow.
 I struggled to get a good view and they kept their haunches to me, white tails nodding back and forth, agitated.
 They kept moving, unsure of where I might be but gambling that I hadn’t flanked them.
 They kept moving down the long field bordered on three sides by thick woods.
 They kept moving and were gone.

 I grew up fishing but since my parents were divorced and I only saw my father twice a month I didn’t get to fish as much as he had when he was young.
 My favorite fishing story involves catching exactly zero fish.
 When I was in college, my father called me on the way to the Smoky Mountains to trout fish.
 He had my two older cousins with him.
 They were going to be fly fishing which I’d done very little of.
 He called me at 7:30 am on a Saturday morning.
 “Get up and get ready.
 We’ll be by in about 10 minutes to pick you up.”
 I complied and 30 minutes later I was up to my tits in cold mountain stream water casting at a 10 inch Brown Trout near a waterfall.
 I was massively hungover and happy as hell.
 My family fishes.
 It’s what we do.